F J Campbell - author

 "This book is in my top 5 surprise books of the year – I loved the sound of it, I’d seen good reviews about it, but I still didn’t fully know what to expect.
 So I went into No Number Nine not really knowing what to expect, and I came out of it with a fuzzy feeling in my chest and a stupid grin on my face."

-from beautifulbookland.com (see the full review here)
+- beautifulbookland.com (see the full review here)

 "Globally, hockey is the second most played team sport and the third most played of all sports – yet it seems to be almost entirely absent from popular culture.
 Huh.
 So much so that a ‘hockey novel’ is a very niche, almost unique prospect.
 That was the main reason I was initially interested in reading No Number Nine when I was offered the opportunity, and I’m glad I did.
 Though accessible to the lay-person – anyone could enjoy this story – being a hockey player adds an extra dimension to your appreciation of the book; especially given how accurately the dynamics and complications of a large hockey club are rendered.